karollynecosta/aws_solutions_architect-associate/README.md

 							 The identity broker must determine the appropriate IAM policy STS API: Assume Role or GetFederationToken

+	Web Identity Federation:
+		With web identity federation, you don’t need to create custom sign-in code or manage your own user identities.
+Instead, users of your app can sign in using a well-known identity provider (IdP) —such as Login with Amazon, Facebook, Google, or any other OpenID Connect (OIDC)-compatible IdP, receive an authentication token, and then exchange that token for temporary security credentials in AWS that map to an IAM role with permissions to use the resources in your AWS account.
+		Using an IdP helps you keep your AWS account secure because you don’t have to embed and distribute long-term security credentials with your application.
-	Web Identity Federation - AssumeRolewithWebIdentity: not recommended by Aws -- use cognito intead(allows for anonymous users, data synchronization, MFA)
+		AssumeRolewithWebIdentity: not recommended by Aws -- use cognito intead(allows for anonymous users, data synchronization, MFA)

 	Web Identity Federation with Amazon Cognito:
 		Provide direct access to Aws from the Client Side (mobile,web app)